jenkinsci/bitbucket-push-and-pull-request-plugin/README.md

 Plugin for Jenkins **v2.138.2 or later**, that trigger builds on Bitbucket's push and pull requests.
-It's based on the Sazo's fork (<https://github.com/sazo/bitbucket-plugin>) of the official Bitbucket Plugin (<https://plugins.jenkins.io/bitbucket>).
+It's based on the Sazo's fork (<https://github.com/sazo/bitbucket-plugin>) of the Bitbucket plugin: <https://plugins.jenkins.io/bitbucket>.

 The new features introduced by Bitbucket Push and Pull Request are:
 - improved support of pushs for Bitbucket cloud (rest api v2.x+) and Bitbucket server (5.14+)